Web service status Reports you can rely on!

-We track the status of websites using real browsers and people power to get you the most accurate and up-to-the-minute outage information available online.
+We track the status of websites and other online services using real browsers and people power to get you the most accurate and up-to-the-minute outage information available online.

 When a ping is not enough

-Unlike other services that check a websites availability by pinging the websites server, we use a real browser (Google Chrome).
+Unlike other online tools that check a web services availability just by pinging their server, we use a real browser (Google Chrome).

-Using a browser to test if a website is down or not is far superior to just pinging servers.
+Using a browser to test if a web service is down or not is far superior to just pinging servers.
 Pinging a server can only give limited information such as whether or not the server is available and accepting connections.

-This is simply not enough information to determine if the website is down or not.
-For example, the server may send back a status code indicating the server is up, but the website may not even exist on the server anymore.
+This is simply not enough information to determine if the service is down or not.
+For example, the server may send back a status code indicating the server is up, but the web service may not even exist on the server anymore.

-Only by visiting the website in an actual browser and taking a live screenshot of the web page can you be certain on the current status of the website.
+Only by visiting the web service in an actual browser and taking a live screenshot of the web page can you be certain on the current status of the service.

 How Downinspector works

-- Pinging the website to check the server is accepting connections
+- Pinging the web service to check the server is accepting connections

-- Attempting to open the website in a browser
+- Attempting to open the web service in a browser

 - Issues reported to Downinspector from users